 Number of Species Identified on Earth

-Scientists have described over 1.7 million of the world's species of animals, plants and algae, as of 2010.
+Scientists have described well over over 1.7 million of the world's species of animals, plants, insects and algae.

-The list below gives the number of species known in the world for each major category of animals and plants.
+Below you'll find a list that gives the number of species known in the world for each major category of living creatures and organisms.